 So you receive my incomplete post, the one that has seared and writhed in me for days.
 And this is how it begins…

 I leave my friends, drive off from parties and outings, and don’t feel quite ready to go home.
 I take myself, now that I finally have me to myself, on a ride, and I’m giddy about it.
-This is how I deal with my late night angst, I used to say.
-I take hairpin curves as fast as I can without succumbing to the slow-motion plunge I see in fantasy, over that faraway city invaded by night and lit like jewel-encrusted fabric.
+This is how I deal with my late night angst.
+I take hairpin curves as fast as I can without succumbing to the slow-motion plunge I see in my fantasies, over that faraway city invaded by night and lit like jewel-encrusted fabric.
 All commerce and real estate is immobilized by a benevolent black.
 It’s a shimmering dragon hide, asleep, beguiling and incapable of harm or corporate ruthlessness.

 It’s the canyons that keep me in California.
 I coast around turns without using the brakes, and the longer I resist braking, the more accomplished I feel.
 A solitary crop of high-rises reaches to the sky like glittery fingers.
 The view shimmers through bends and gaps, and sometimes brings tears to my eyes.
 I catch my breath because beauty is a feeling and not a vision.
-I’ve flown lower in airplanes at times, than I do high above on Mulholland.
+I’ve flown lower in Cessnas over the city than I am above it on Mulholland.